Breed 77

 Breed 77 (pronounced "Breed Seven-Seven") are a Gibraltarian rock band formed in 1996.
 Their music blended elements of alternative metal, flamenco, and other Latin influences, creating a distinctive sound.
 The band gained recognition in the early 2000s, releasing several albums and touring extensively.
 Known for their energetic live performances and their fusion of diverse musical styles, Breed 77 contributed to the nu metal and alternative rock scenes of the era.
-The band officially disbanded in 2015.
+The band officially disbanded in 2015 but reformed in 2024.

 Origin

 Breed 77 comes from the British overseas territory of Gibraltar.
 Old Gibraltarian school friends Paul Isola, Danny Felice, and Stuart Cavilla met up in London and became informally known as the Gibraltarian Mafia.
 When, in late April 1996, this circle of friends formed a band, they wanted a name to reflect their joint origins and called themselves simply Breed.
 The band were forced to change their name because it was previously registered by Steve Hewitt (formerly of Placebo) on his vanity record label.
 Stuart Cavilla, the band's bass player, had previously worked as a motorcycle courier under the call sign of Kilo 77 or K77, and the band became Breed 77.